Wood County - Open Spaces, Vibrant Places - forest, lakes, rivers, festivals celebrating heritage, sports, and local flavor!

-Having fun in Wood County is easy.
+Outdoor recreation abounds.
 Golf one of Wood County’s seven beautiful golf courses.
-Spend an afternoon and visit Munsey & Boda our rare Kodiak Bears at Wildwood Park & Zoo in Marshfield or the Wisconsin Rapids Municipal Zoo & Petting Zoo.
+Spend an afternoon and visit Munsey & Boda our rare Kodiak Bears at Wildwood Park & Zoo in Marshfield or speed down the slide or relax in the lazy river at the new Aquatics Center in the Wisconsin Rapids Recreation Complex.

-Visit a working paper mill or learn about the paper industry at Alexander House in Port Edwards.
-Tour a working cranberry farm.
-Learn about the area’s history at the South Wood County Historical Museum in Wisconsin Rapids or the Upham Mansion in Marshfield.
+Check out our logging, papermaking, industrial ingenuity, and cranberry heritage.
+Visit Alexander House in Port Edwards.
+Learn about the area’s history at Upham Mansion in Marshfield or the South Wood County Historical Museum in Wisconsin Rapids.

 Go birdwatching at the Sandhill Wildlife Area and the George W. Mead Wildlife Area.
 Go fishing and boating on Petenwell Flowage, Big Eau Pleine Flowage, Wisconsin River, Lake Nepco, Lake Dexter and Lake Wazeecha.